Issues of Concern

 Another guideline used in end-of-life conversations is directed at the language healthcare team members should use.
 Healthcare team members are reminded not to give the patient false hope and avoid phrases that might convey a sense of failure.

-“We can offer more options to control the symptoms you are experiencing.”
+Phrases to avoid: “There is nothing more we can do for you,” “You are losing your battle with (disease)” Instead, say “We can offer more options to control the symptoms you are experiencing.”

 The final guideline healthcare team members need to follow is to be aware that a patient’s cultural preferences may influence how end-of-life discussions.
 Cultural preferences can dictate when end-of-life conversations can initiate, to whom that information is directed, and how information is conveyed.
 By being informed of their patients' cultural preferences, healthcare team members can “avoid stereotypes and incorrect assumptions while enhancing patient-centered care.”
 Understanding the patient's cultural affiliations goes back to knowing your patient and having a rapport with them.